-- G. Summer hours shall begin no later than the last Monday in April and shall terminate no earlier than the second Monday in September whenever such scheduling impacts operations, all of which are within the discretion and control of the City, and where such summer scheduling has been customarily used in the past.
-Summer scheduling may, at the discretion of the City, be implemented earlier in the year than specified in this section. - H. The City may implement ten (10) hours per day, four (4) days per week work schedules when it is determined by the City that such scheduling is beneficial to City operations.
+G. Summer hours shall begin no later than the last Monday in April and shall terminate no earlier than the second Monday in September whenever such scheduling impacts operations, all of which are within the discretion and control of the City, and where such summer scheduling has been customarily used in the past.
+Summer scheduling may, at the discretion of the City, be implemented earlier in the year than specified in this section, or terminated later in the year than specified in this section.

+H. The City may implement ten (10) hours per day, four (4) days per week work schedules when it is determined by the City that such scheduling is beneficial to City operations.